 His alternative option, that Jan drive them to and from Ontario every day to attend school, was also sketchy.
 The trip was 65 kilometres each way.
 The court lacked any information on how that would affect the girls, including their schoolwork and outside activities.

 The Outcome Of The Courts

 The judge did agree that going to Aboriginal Day and powwows was important to the girls’ development.
 She formalized that part of the divorce order.
 If the parents could agree on wording, she would create a single, varied order.
 That would reduce confusion in future.

 What she did not support was Jan’s request to prevent Tommy from making future requests to change that order.
 His requests weren’t that frequent.
 And the court had other ways to prevent such abuses.

-ClearWay Law’s family law lawyers can help you uphold your children’s First Nations heritage.
-For advice, call our law firm hotline at 1-844-466-6529 or email info (at) clearwaylaw.com
+ClearWay Law’s family law lawyers can help you make sense of family law.
+It can be extremely complicated.
+For help hiring a family law lawyer, call our law firm hotline at 1-844-466-6529 or email info (at) clearwaylaw.com